ishiigos/ishiigos/README.md

 <br>
 &emsp;&emsp;✦ Bachelor's in Microbial & Food Technology from Panjab University
 <br><br>
-✧ 👩🏻‍💻 Actively looking for roles in Bioinformatics, Software Development, Data Analysis and related fields in the UK.
+✧ 👩🏻‍💻 Actively looking for roles in Bioinformatics, Software Development, Data Analysis.
 I am eager to contribute to innovative projects.
 <br><br>
 ✧ 🖥️ Currently working on multiple projects in pursuit of learning and keeping up with advancements in software and bioinformatics
 <br><br>